E-Gilley/Mint-Classics-Analysis/README.md

 This scatter plot isn't perfect, I think it could be made more useful by color-coding each plot to its product line.
 Still, it does illustrate the correlation between unit profit and total profitability.

-For example, **every product but one that has a unit profit over \\$50 returns over $50,000 in total profit** for the company.
+For example, **every product but one that has a unit profit over \$50 returns over $50,000 in total profit** for the company.

-Yet another *ground-breaking discovery* from this analysis: products that are more profitable per unit make more money for the company.
-Who knew???
-Mint Classics might be regretting their decision to hire me as an analyst right now.

 **Wrap-up**: We looked at sales from a few different perspectives and identified some areas of opportunity for increasing profit.
 Next, we'll examine how the different warehouses are performing.